boscodalglish/hollandbarrets/README.md

 [VPC module](https://github.com/terraform-aws-modules/terraform-aws-vpc)

 ### Autoscaler
 The Autoscaler module is used to create instances in private, public and database subnets.
 Based on VPC variables it creates a autoscaling group in VPC.
+We have three autoscaler groups in this module for private, public and database instances.

 [Autoscaling module](https://github.com/terraform-aws-modules/terraform-aws-autoscaling)